Transport Quasi-Monte Carlo: Theoretical analysis

-Next, we state the conditions required for the subsequent transformations $\tau^k$ ($1\leq k\leq K$). \paragraph{Autoregressive transformation} Recall that each autoregressive transform $\tau^k$ takes the form $\tau^k(\bfx)=T^k(L^kx+b^k)$, where $L^k$ is a lower-triangular matrix with positive diagonals, {$T^k(\bfz)=(T^k_1(z_1),\ldots,T^k_d(z_d))\tran$} is an elementwise transform, and $b^k$ is a vector.
-For the analysis, we assume that the rows of $L^k$ are normalized so that $\|L^k_i\|_1=\sum_{j=1}^d |L^k_{ij}|=1$ and that $b^k=0$.
+Next, we state the conditions required for the subsequent transformations $\tau^k$ ($1\leq k\leq K$). \paragraph{Autoregressive transformation} Recall that each autoregressive transform $\tau^k$ takes the form $\tau^k(\bfx)=T^k(L^kx+{\bfb}^k)$, where $L^k$ is a lower-triangular matrix with positive diagonals, ${\bfT}^k(\bfz)=(T^k_1(z_1),\ldots,T^k_d(z_d))\tran$ is an elementwise transform, and ${\bfb}^k$ is a vector.
+For the analysis, we assume that the rows of $L^k$ are normalized so that $\|L^k_i\|_1=\sum_{j=1}^d |L^k_{ij}|=1$ and that ${\bfb}^k=0$.
 This simplification does not result in a loss of generality because any shift ($b_i^k$) and scaling ($\|L^k_i\|_1$) can be absorbed into the elementwise transform $T^k_i$.

 We impose the following growth condition on all elementwise transformations $T_i^k$ ($1\leq k\leq K$, $1\leq i\leq d$). \begin{conditionC}[Growth condition for the elementwise transformation] Each elementwise transform $T^k_i$ is a function $T:\R\to\R$ satisfying the following properties.
-It is monotonically increasing, and has $d$ continuous derivatives, denoted as $T^{(m)}$ for $1\leq m\leq d$.
+It is {a diffeomorphism}, and has $d$ continuous derivatives, denoted as $T^{(m)}$ for $1\leq m\leq d$.
 For arbitrarily small $B>0$, there exists a constant $C$ such that